osohq/oso/docs/content/any/guides/cloud.md

 ### Set up a 1x1 with an Oso Engineer

 Our team is happy to help you get started with Oso.
-If you'd like to learn more about using Oso in your app or have any questions, [schedule a 1x1 with an Oso engineer](https://calendly.com/osohq/1-on-1?utm_source=library_docs&utm_content=guides_cloud).
+If you'd like to learn more about using Oso Cloud in your app or have any questions, [schedule a 1x1 with an Oso engineer](https://calendly.com/osohq/1-on-1?utm_source=library_docs&utm_content=guides_cloud).